kilipan/nasin-toki/README.md

 That said, nothing about this `nasin toki` is unusual.
 If you follow this grammar, you will be well understood by most (if not all) toki pona speakers.

-[toki pona](https://www.tokipona.org/) was created by Sonja Lang.
-My thanks and love, jan Sonja o! 💚
+💚 [toki pona](https://www.tokipona.org/) was created by Sonja Lang.
+My thanks and love, jan Sonja o!
+💚 I also want to thank the community, especially everyone who took the time to read this and give feedback!
+💚 jan Ke Tami o. kulupu poki o. tonsi Asi o. sina pona a tan toki sona sina

 ## table of contents